fkohl04/expiration-monitoring/Motivation.md

 - A page in the service documentation that keeps track of all used certificates

   This approach is very error-prone, because people forget to look at the page and don't see the expiration data at all.
-  On top of that you can never be sure, that the content of the page is really true.
+  On top of that, you can never be sure, that the content of the page is really true.
 People forget to update the page after adding a new certificate or even update the page, but do a mistake by updating the certificate in the service.

 - Reminders in a calendar or a ticket system